-Mrs. Rex Hagaman is expected to return this evening from Catawba. with W. R. Lovill under the origi- N. C., where she was called on account of the death of her father, Mr. Mr. Zimmerman, former promin- O. B. Frye, who was killed in an auwere at Catawba
+Mrs. Rex Hagaman is expected to eturn this evening from Catawba.
+N. C., where she was called on account of the death of her father, Mr. O. B. Frye, who was killed in an automobile accident some days ago. solicitor of the Recorder's court, left Funeral services and interment were at Catawba.

-Mr. Frye and other members of resigned this position to enter the automobile which collided with a navy, and has been with the fleet tractor of a van at a road intersecin the Pacific area the greater part tion.
+Mr. Frye and other members of his family were passengers in an automobile which collided with a tractor of a van at a road intersection.
 He lived 24 hours after the crash.
-A daughter, Miss Adelaide lege, was seriously injured, as were other members of the party.
+A daughter, Miss Adelaide Frye, student at Appalachian College, was seriously injured, as were other members of the party.